utwente-fmt/ltsmin/README.md

 See `./configure --help` for the list of available variables, and file INSTALL for further details.

+##### Static Linking

+If you want to configure LTSmin to statically link binaries, LTSmin needs to run `pkg-config` with the `--static` flag.
+This will resolve additional flags required for static linking, e.g.:

+    $ ./configure PKG_CONFIG="$(which pkg-config) --static"

 #### make targets

 The following additional make targets are supported: